 6-8 hours per day

-Duties include but not limited to: raking, weeding, mowing, carpentry, pruning trees and shrubs, cleaning, painting/staining, and various general maintenance duties around town in preparation for the guests to arrive.
-Involves lifting, bending, standing, walking, working with tools.
+Duties include but are not limited to raking, weeding, mowing, carpentry, pruning trees and shrubs, cleaning, painting/staining, and various general maintenance duties around town in preparation for the guests to arrive.
+Involves lifting, bending, standing, walking, and working with tools & equipment.

 THE “MIXED BAG” FUN